KarWid/VacationCalendar/readme.txt

-1. From root directory where the docker-compose.yml is defined, run command below: docker compose -f docker-compose.yml -f docker-compose.override.yml -p vacation-calendar-container up -d
+1. From root directory where the docker-compose.yml is defined, run command below: docker compose -f docker-compose.yml -f docker-compose.override.yml -p vacation-calendar --profile backend --profile frontend up -d

+It will create:
-It will create an image of API application and postgres image to store data.
+- an image of API application

-2. Open folder VacationCalendarAngular in Visual Studio Code.
-3. Frontend is written in Angular 14.
-Just run "ng serve".
-a) API url is not defined yet in the config file, is defined in the app.service.ts as https://localhost:4015/api.
+- postgres image - database
+- an image of Angular application

+To verify the result:
+- hit the url: https://localhost:4015/healthcheck to check if the API and the database connection works
+- hit the url: http://localhost:4014 to run the web application